XanDDemoX/ESOAutoRecharge/Recharge/Readme.txt

-ESOAutoRecharge v1.0.7
+ESOAutoRecharge v2.0.0
 By XanDDemoX

-Recharges your equipped weapons automatically upon entering and leaving combat.
+Recharges and repairs your equipped weapons and amour automatically upon entering and leaving combat.
 A single soul gem will be consumed per weapon recharged in the order of worst to best (e.g lesser soul gems will be used before common).
+A single repair kit will be consumed per piece of armour recharged in the order of worst to best (e.g common repair kits will be used before greater).

 Installation